isomerpages/moe-aes/_student-development/Catholic Education.md

-Praise and worship sessions are held during these weekly sessions for the Catholic students.
-Speakers are occasionally invited to share their faith journey.
+Praise and worship sessions are held during these weekly sessions for the Catholic students.&nbsp; Speakers are occasionally invited to share their faith journey.